opencast/helper-scripts/recover_backup/README.md

     Parse arguments, check for correctness
     If no digest password: Ask for digest password
     If no tenant: Use default tenant
-    If no media package IDs: Get IDs of all media packages for tenant contained in backup For each media package ID:
+    If no media package IDs: Get IDs of all media packages for tenant contained in backup and rsync history For each media package ID:
         Find media package folder in backup
-        If not found: Skip recovery of this media package If last-version-flag set: Pick last version
+        If not found: Try rsync history if available If still not found: Skip recovery of this media package If last-version-flag set: Pick last version
         Else: Ask user to choose version
     Present user with all media packages that can be recovered (id, version, path) and ask for confirmation